 The metals evaluation will focus on metals that may be affected by flow in the Sacramento River and that have concentrations that are close to or above water quality standards.
 These include aluminum, copper, iron, and lead.
 Hexavalent chromium will also be measured, at least for the first year, due to limited existing data for the Sacramento River.
+Generally, measurements will follow standard U.S. Environmental Protection Agency (USEPA) protocols.
+However, because the current USEPA standard protocol for measuring aluminum can result in extraction of forms of aluminum that are not biologically active (U.S. Environmental Protection Agency 2018:78, 79), aluminum could eventually also be measured using one of the procedures that are currently being evaluated as possible methods to better limit aluminum measurements to biologically active forms of the metal.
 Measurements of metal concentrations will be accompanied by measurements of pH, DOC, and hardness because these parameters influence water quality standards for aquatic life protection for some metals.

 Past studies of metal concentrations in the Sacramento River have not focused on high flows that will be the source water for Sites Reservoir.
-Metal concentrations at the diversion(s) will be measured within 24 hours of the start of diversions at RBPP and every 2 weeks during continuous diversions.
+Metal concentrations at the diversion(s) will be measured within 24 hours of the start of diversions at Red Bluff Pumping Plant (RBPP) and every 2 weeks during continuous diversions.
 Eventually these data will improve understanding of the circumstances that cause elevated concentrations and may allow some metal measurements to serve as surrogates for others.
 After 2 years of measuring metal concentrations in the diversions, the frequency of measurements will decrease to monthly.

-Metal concentrations will also be measured at Golden Gate Dam every other month on the surface, at mid-depth, and bottom third of the reservoir and in Stone Corral Creek approximately half a mile downstream from Sites Dam.
+Metal concentrations will also be measured near the I/O tower every other month on the surface, at mid-depth, and bottom third of the reservoir and in Stone Corral Creek approximately half a mile downstream from Sites Dam.
 For Stone Corral Creek, these measurements will also occur for a year prior to construction to better establish baseline conditions.
 In addition, metal concentrations in the main Sites Reservoir release, the Dunnigan Pipeline, and the Sacramento River upstream of the Sites discharge will be measured every other month when water from Sites Reservoir is being discharged to the Sacramento River.
 If Sites water is released to the CBD, metal concentrations will also be measured in CBD upstream of the Dunnigan Pipeline.